ToolGen: Unified Tool Retrieval and Calling via Generation: Generalization

 \section{Generalization}

+In our three-stage training process, the data in the tool memorization stage encompasses all tools.
+However, the training data in the second and third stages has limited tool coverage.
+This reflects a practical scenario where we may have access to the names and documents of more tools, but less coverage of the use cases of these tools in iterative training data.

+We measure the model's generalization, in this case, refers to the ability to correctly retrieve or use tools that were not included in the training data for stage 2 or 3.
+We believe that stage 1 plays a crucial role in achieving this, as without it, the retrieval or tool-using capabilities learned in later stages may not generalize to these unseen tools.

-For ToolGen Agent, we measure the performance on queries requiring tools that the model hasn't been trained on.
+First, for ToolGen Agent, we measure the performance on queries requiring tools that the model hasn't been trained on.
 Table~\ref{tab:end2end_generalization} shows the end-to-end evaluation of models on unseen tools.
-ToolGen Agent underperforms ToolLlama, also indicating worse generalization capability in completing full tasks.
-The generalization problem is prevalent in generative retrieval \cite{} and beyond the scope of this paper.
-Therefore, we leave this for future work.
+ToolGen Agent underperforms ToolLlama, indicating a weaker generalization capability in completing tasks.

+\paragraph{Tool Memorization for Generalization} It can been seen in Table~\ref{tab:end2end_ablation} that tool memorization stage plays a role in generalization, which is validated by the drop on performance of unseen tools after removing this stage.
+However, this drop is relatively small.
+We noticed that the retrieval training dataset contains approximately 500k samples, and the end-to-end training consists of 183k samples --- significantly more than the total number of tools (47k).
+This could result in most tools being seen during other training stages, which may affect the investigation of how memorization contributes to generalization.

+To validate how the memorization stage influences the generalization abilities of ToolGen, we first train ToolGen on a domain of retrieval data, and testing on another domain.
+Table~\ref{tab:memorization_retrieval_generalization} shows the tool retrieval results of ToolGen, which is trained on I1 domain retrieval data and test on I2 and I3 domain.
+The table demonstrates that tool memorization also plays an important role, without which will lead to a poor generalization in tool retrieval.

+We then train ToolGen on fewer retrieval data, and test its end-to-end performance on unseen tools.
+Table~\ref{tab:memorization_generalization} shows the results of ToolGen on unseen tools with volume of 10\%, 50\%, and 100\% retrieval data.
+As the volume of retrieval data decreases, the importance of tool memorization increases.